knalli/angular-vertxbus/README.md

-# angular-component-seed
+# angular-vertxbus

-> A seed for reusable Angular components
+Client side library using VertX Event Bus as an Angular Service module